-Show up on time.
-Be consistent, professional and dependable.
+Show up.
+Be professional.
 Don’t make excuses.
-Do what it takes to finish the job within budget and time constraints, and do it right.
+Do what it takes to finish the job within budget and time constraints and do it right.
 Make informed decisions and anticipate the impact of those decisions.
 Generate high-quality results.
 Contribute positively to the company and your team by offering know-how and impeccable customer service.
-Be a true servant-leader, operating in a serving mode instead of with a sense of entitlement.
-Minimize the management time required to resolve employee misunderstandings or disputes, and do your part to keep yourself and your coworkers productive.
+Be a true servant leader.
+Minimize the management time required to solve employee misunderstandings or disputes and keep you and your coworkers up and running.

-Not everyone thinks the same or tackles problems the same way you do, and that’s what makes a team approach to research so successful.
-Don’t expect all your coworkers to be just like you.
+Not everyone thinks the same or approaches problems the same way you do, and that’s what makes a team approach to research so successful.
+Don’t expect all your coworkers to be like you.
 Discover and take advantage of coworkers’ strengths.
-Let them help you look at things in a different way.
-Be willing to listen and observe.
-Respect others’ opinions and ideas.
+Let them force you to look at things in a different way.
+Be willing to listen.

 Protect the Corporate Culture!

 CRG’s core values are not promises or guarantees provided to employees by management.
 They are principles for the entire company to uphold.
 All employees are expected to do their part to protect and champion these values and apply them to their work and relationships with coworkers.
 Management gives guidance and direction, but they are not solely responsible for maintaining our award-winning corporate culture.

 CRG is an equal opportunity employer